acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/panel.md

 * **`get-text.js`**: the content script that interacts with the panel content
 * **`text-entry.html`**: the panel content itself, specified as HTML

-`main.js` is saved in your add-on's `lib` directory, and the other two go in your add-on's `data` directory:
+"main.js" is saved in your add-on's `lib` directory, and the other two files go in your add-on's `data` directory:

 <pre>
 my-addon/